runemadsen/rune.js/documentation.md

 Creates a new rectangle object.
 The new rectangle is not added to the stage.

+### `round(x, y)`

+Gives the rectangle rounded corners.

+- `x` - x-axis radius of the ellipse used to round off the corners of the rectangle
+- `y` - (optional) y-axis radius of the ellipse used to round off the corners of the rectangle

 ## Rune.Line

 ### `new Rune.Line(x1, y1, x2, y2)`